ToolsForHumans/zag/doc/source/user/resumption.rst

 atoms (no changes are performed).

-**Runtime change:** Nothing should be done -- the engine will re-associate atoms with :py:class:`~taskflow.persistence.models.AtomDetail` objects by name and then the engine resumes.
+**Runtime change:** Nothing should be done -- the engine will re-associate atoms with :py:class:`~zag.persistence.models.AtomDetail` objects by name and then the engine resumes.

 Atom was added